 Listing 19-15: Specifying different lifetime parameters for the references to the string slice and to Context

-We’ve annotated the lifetimes of the references in all the same places that we annotated them in Listing 19-13, but used different parameters depending on whether the reference goes with the string slice or with Context.
+We’ve annotated the lifetimes of the references in all the same places that we annotated them in Listing 19-13.
+But this time we used different parameters depending on whether the reference goes with the string slice or with Context.
 We’ve also added an annotation to the string slice part of the return value of parse to indicate that it goes with the lifetime of the string slice in Context.

-The following is the error we get now when we try to compile:
+When we try to compile now, we get the following error:

 error[E0491]: in type `&'c Context<'s>`, reference has a longer lifetime than the data it references